Roasted Artichoke with Garlic Butter

 Regardless, I'd still request an artichoke.
 And a steak.
 And spaghetti.
 And fish tacos.
 And a glass of wine.
 And probably a London Fog, too.

-At which point, they'd probably remind me that I was on death row, and that I will not be receiving any of said foods.
+At which point, they'd probably remind me that I was on death row, and that I would not be receiving any of said foods.

 Luckily for me, I'm still a free woman (FREEEEEEEEEEDOMMMM!!!!!
 William Wallace, anyone?) and I eagerly anticipate the food goodness that I'm allowed to enjoy as a free woman.
 Like roasted artichokes with garlic butter, for example.